Dimterion/Interactive-text-adventure-game/readme.md

+UPDATE: I've remade this project and it's current version can be seen [here](https://poets-of-tomorrows-world.vercel.app/) (and the new repo is [here](https://github.com/Dimterion/PoTW)).

 # Poets of tomorrow’s world

 A small personal project of mine.
 I was more interested in its contents rather than technical side.
 Just a story I wanted to write with some interactivity and put into HTML format to test some techniques I've learnt.